Shuttle/Shuttle.Core.Data/README.md

 # MappedRow

-A `MappedRow` instance contains bother a `DataRow` and the object that the `DataRow` mapped to.
+A `MappedRow` instance contains both a `DataRow` and the object that the `DataRow` mapped to.

-This may be useful in situation where the `DataRow` contains more information that is available on the object.
+This may be useful in situations where the `DataRow` contains more information than is available on the object.
 An example may be an `OrderLine` where the `DataRow` contains the `OrderId` column but the `OrderLine` object does not.
 In order to still be able to make that association it is useful to have both available.

 # IAssembler